Klipper3d/klipper/docs/Overview.md

 and layout of the Klipper code.

-See [protocol](Protocol.md) for information on the messaging protocol between host and firmware.
+See [protocol](Protocol.md) for information on the messaging protocol between host and micro-controller.
 See also
-[firmware commands](Firmware_Commands.md) for a high-level description of common commands implemented in the firmware.
+[MCU commands](MCU_Commands.md) for a description of low-level commands implemented in the micro-controller software.

 See [debugging](Debugging.md) for information on how to test and debug Klipper.